Invader-Zim/Farfalla/README.md

 Search Results, and each Result Item are wrapped to abstract away the serialized form (JSON), and to provide strong typing.

 ### Image Cache
-One an image is downloaded for display, it is cached so the next display of the same image will not require another download.
+Once an image is downloaded for display, it is cached so the next display of the same image will not require another download.
 A standard notification occurs once the image has been downloaded, allowing UI to be refreshed immediately.

 ### Accessibility
 All text is displayed using logical fonts.
 This allows the user to enable larger fonts through the OS Settings, and have the larger fonts reflected within the app.